kimberscott/Baby-Eye-Tracker/README.md

 `source venv/bin/activate`

-Finally intall requirements using the requirements.txt file in this repository:
+Finally install requirements using the requirements.txt file in this repository:

 `pip install -r requirements.txt`